 Can you handle disclosure?
 Disclosure, specifically the indiscriminant type, requires a hardy personality.
 Many more people are going to find out and react negatively to your mental illness.
 Hence, you need to be able to cope with the disapproval that results from bigoted reactions.
-One way to tell whether or not you are up to this is to role-play bigoted situations, like the one in Worksheet 2.4.
+One way to tell whether or not you are up to this is to role-play bigoted situations.